 Some mystery shopping agencies have moved to an app-only platform.
 Using an app provides a streamlined system to accept shops and upload all the information and photos quickly.
 At the same time, these tend to be the lowest-paying secret shopper jobs available.

-- Field Agent: An app that allows you to do small jobs for a few bucks.
+- Field Agent: A shopping app that allows you to do small jobs for a few bucks.
 Has mixed reviews on Yelp and BBB.

 - Gigwalk: Pays you anywhere from $3 to $100 to perform “gigs” at specific stores.
 Jobs can be a bit spread out if you’re not in a major metropolitan area, but if you live in the right place, it can be one of the best ways to get paid to walk.

 - Shopkick: You’ll earn “kicks” that can be redeemed for gift cards by going to stores, scanning product bar codes, purchasing select items and submitting receipts.
 Shopkick is a hybrid of a cash-back app and mystery shopping.
 Learn more in our Shopkick review.

 - Merchandiser by Survey.com: Choose from product reset, merchandising, product demos, and audit tasks to make extra cash.

-- Mobee: Similar to Shopkick, Mobee offers shopping “missions” as well as rewards for online purchases.
+- Mobee: Similar to Shopkick, Mobee is a shopping app that offers “missions” as well as rewards for online purchases.
 Redeem points in cash or gift cards.